-1. Probationary: For new hires, or internal promotions or transfers, at the six-month mark of the hire date or promotion/transfer date.

-Note: probation is one year for new hires, but six months for an internal promotion/transfer.

-- 2. Annual: Due by March 31. - 3.
-Special: An employee may receive a special evaluation based on performance concerns that occur after the employee completes their probationary period.
+- Probationary For new hires, or internal promotions or transfers, at the six-month mark of the hire date or promotion/transfer date. - Note: probation is one year for new hires, but six months for an internal promotion/transfer. - Annual Due by March 31. - Special An employee may receive a special evaluation based on performance concerns that occur after the employee completes their probationary period.

 The Career Service Evaluation form and instructions are available online.
-To locate the form: Go to Pensacola State College.edu, select faculty & staff, choose Employee HR Forms, click on Performance Evaluation Form (Career Service).
+To locate the form go to PensacolaStateCollege.edu, select Faculty & Staff, choose Employee HR Forms, click on Performance Evaluation Form (Career Service).

-When the evaluation is completed, the employee will sign the evaluation report and be briefed to assure him or her that it is complete and accurate.
-Instructions for the situation, in which an employee refuses to sign an evaluation, can be found at the bottom of page two of the evaluation form.
-A signed copy of the evaluation is given to the employee by the supervisor.
-The original evaluation document will be forwarded to the Human Resources Department and placed in the employee's privacy file.
+When the evaluation is completed, the employee will sign the evaluation report and be assured that it is complete and accurate.
+Instructions for the situation in which an employee refuses to sign an evaluation, can be found at the bottom of page two of the evaluation form.
+A signed copy of the evaluation is given to the employee by the manager.
+The original evaluation document will be forwarded to Human Resources and placed in the employee's privacy file.